Payment Flow and Custom Development

 .single();

-const creditsToGrant = (planData.benefits_jsonb as any)?.monthly_credits || 0;
+const creditsToGrant = benefits?.monthly_credits || 0;

-const { error: usageError } = await supabaseAdmin.rpc('upsert_and_set_subscription_credits', {
+const { error: usageError } = await supabaseAdmin.rpc('grant_subscription_credits_and_log', {

 p_user_id: userId,

-p_credits_to_set: creditsToGrant
+p_credits_to_set: creditsToGrant,

 });